Monday, February 18, 2013

 • Confirm that that the sharing status is On.

-• Confirm that Ethernet is check on the list of ports to share to.
+• Confirm that Ethernet is checked on the list of ports to share to.

 Macintosh:~ dan$ ping raspberrypi.local